Official Rules of 7v7 Football Competition

 Each qualifying team is allowed to make (4) substitutions to the roster for each successive tournament.

 Keeping the 24 player maximum in mind ,the team may utilize (2) of their (4) substitutions to add new players to the roster

 If one organization enters more than one team into a qualifying event, and one of those two teams qualifies, the roster of that team cannot be interchanged with the other for future events

-Elite 7evens tournaments RECOMMEND players to wear a soft shell helmet.
+Elite 7evens tournaments REQUIRED players to wear a soft shell helmet.